dj5301/p8105_hw1_dj2763/HW-1.md

 Factor: Returns the internal encoding of the factor (1 and 2), not the actual names of the levels.

-## Q3 (continue):Does this help explain what happens when you try to take the mean?
+## Q:Does this help explain what happens when you try to take the mean?

-A:Yes, for numeric columns, mean is the regular mean.
+Answer: Yes, for numeric columns, mean is the regular mean.
 But for logical columns, R automatically interpret TRUE as 1 and FALSE as 0, so the average is calculated.
 If the value is more close to 1, the TUREs are more.
 And for character columns, mean reports an error because it cannot convert to numeric values.
 Last for factor columns, mean reports an error because factors are categorical and are not automatically converted to coded numeric values.

 ## Summary

-The mean function is only works on numeric and logical data types.Character and factor values it won’t automatically converted to numeric values.
+The mean function is only works on numeric and logical data types.
+Character and factor values it won’t automatically converted to numeric values.
 When we applied the mean function, it will return an error message.
 The as.numeric function reveals how R handles different data types internally.